aerostack2/aerostack2/as2_state_estimator/plugins/raw_odometry/README.md

 ## Notes

 - `map -> odom` is always identity.
 Any drift in the platform's odometry propagates straight through to the published pose, since nothing here corrects it.
+If you need correction from an absolute source, use [`simple_ekf`](../simple_ekf/README.md).
 - The plugin claims all four transform types.
 - The GPS subscription is dropped after the first fix.
 The plugin never re-reads GPS, so a changing fix cannot move the tree.